epolkovnikov/TinyTools/mft2csv/README.md

     Double click on the mft2csv.pyw - mft2csv application window shall appear.
     Put the drive letter.
     If needed, adjust target/output dir and file (see the defaults below).

+GUI in Administrator mode - needed mostly for internal NTFS drives.
+    Option A: Right click on the pyw file and select "Run as Administrator" Option B (MS Windows 10): Right click on the bat file and select "Run as administrator"

 Input:
     Drive letter - e.g. E